History Of Oneonta Fire & Rescue Service

 Next, would come Chief Arthur Willis, another native of the Birmingham Fire Rescue Service, Chief Willis retired from the City of Birmingham after 26 years of service to the BFRS before accepting the position of Fire Chief at Oneonta.
 Chief Willis served as Chief from 2013 to 2018 when he accepted the position of Chief of Training at the Alabama Fire College.

 The department was led by Interim Fire Chief Lt.
 Les Loggins from 2018 until the City Council hired Current Fire Chief Kenneth Booth in January of 2019.
-Chief Booth retired from the City of Birmingham in 2011 after 21 years of service.
-Chief Booth is highly trained holding a multitude of certifications that relate to the fire service and rescue profession.
-He is a nationally registered and certified Paramedic.
+Chief Booth retired from the City of Birmingham in 2011 after 21 years of service and later retired from Pleasant Grove FD in 2021.
+He remained as Chief of Oneonta Fire until November of 2022.
+Chief Booth progressed the department in a multitude of ways with the most notable being the addition and upgrades of equipment.